-We tackle this subject in depth in our blog – Maslow, Herzberg and Pink’s Motivational Theories in the Workplace.
+We tackle this subject in depth in our blog on Harness the power of motivation with Maslow, Herzberg, and Pink.
 Here, we’ll outline Maslow’s ‘Hierarchy of Needs’, which highlights that there are six separate motivators.

 Recognition is at the top of Maslow’s hierarchy – the top motivating factor.
 Even the most engaged and motivated employee may lose their drive if their efforts go unacknowledged.

-Unleash the power of reward with Sodexo Engage
+Unleash the power of reward with Pluxee UK